Rapha149/VoidTotem/README.md

 # This is due to the fact that the damage cause in the Spigot API is the same for the void and /kill.
 # If enabled the totem will only resurrect people if they are below the downward height limit.
 patchKillCommand: true

+# If disabled, mobs who can hold the totem will be saved from the void, too.
+# That is the same behavior as for normal totem resurrections.
+onlySavePlayers: false

 playerData:
   # If enabled, the used totem statistic will be increased for the player if saved from the void.